w3c/wai-curricula/content/designer/designer-modules.md

 The designer modules guide the creation of courses that:

-* introduce key accessibility terms for designers and relate some design terms to accessibility
+* explain how design principles and practices relate to accessibility
 * demonstrate and explain how accessible design enables people with disabilities to use websites and applications
 * teach accessible design techniques for:
   * visual design